 Cucurbits include a total of around 960 distinct species of plants, including melons, summer squash, cucumbers, winter squash, decorative gourds, and all varieties of pumpkins.

-Here’s an overview of the four groups of pumpkins:
+Here’s an overview of the four main types of pumpkins:

 |Name||Main Skin Colors||Sizes||Main Uses|